VillagerUnknown/VillagerCoin/README.md

 * If you have a single coin in your hand and interact (right-click) you can optionally flip a coin, for a heads or tails result in chat.
 * Trades are modified for both vanilla and modded Villagers.
-* Bundles have been changed to display their progress as "N/5000" in addition to the vanilla "N/64".
-1 stack of coins essentially equals 1 item in the bundle.
 * This mod will change the significance of farms.
 Iron and Gold farms will be more rewarding than a crop farm or melon and pumpkin farm.
 * Manually mining for diamonds and emeralds, or exploring through structures, may be more profitable than any farm.
 * Nether mobs (Piglins and Wither Skeletons) and structures are more likely to reward Gold Villager Coins.